-Table 1.
-Feature selection
+Table 1Feature selection

-The above elements belonged to three fixed profile classes, but this labeling information was not used during clustering; the labels were used, though, for the evaluation of the quality of the clustering procedure, prior to projecting the results to the whole data set.
+The above elements belonged to three fixed profile classes, but this labelling information was not used during clustering; the labels were used, though, for the evaluation of the quality of the clustering procedure, as described in Mylonas et al. (2004b), prior to projecting the results to the whole data set.
 More specifically, each detected cluster was then assigned to the experts' provided class that dominated it.
-In the general case, identified clusters define specific interests and profiles, which do not necessarily correspond to the a priori known classes that are utilized during the first phase.
-These clusters are useful in producing collaborative recommendations of the e-learning content to the end users at a later stage.
-Results are shown in Table 2, Table 3 and Table 4, whereas the numbers inside parenthesis separated by commas denote the elements belonging to its one of the three profile classes in each step.
+In the general case, identified clusters define specific interests and profiles, which do not necessarily correspond to the a priori known classes that are utilised during the first phase.
+These clusters are useful in producing collaborative recommendations of the e-learning content to the end users at a later stage, as described in Wallace et al. (2003).
+Results are shown in Tables 2-4, whereas the numbers inside parenthesis separated by commas denote the elements belonging to its one of the three profile classes in each step.